-To provide a centre for Freemasons, Researchers and Students of Freemasonry; to encourage and to foster a love of Masonic Research, History, Antiquities and Symbols, by means of the presentation of papers on, and discussions about , such subjects.
+The aim of the Lodge is to provide a centre for Freemasons, Researchers and Students of Freemasonry; to encourage and to foster a love of Masonic Research, History, Antiquities and Symbols, by means of the presentation of papers on, and discussions about, such topics.

 The Lodge of Research does not engage in the exemplification of Masonic Ritual, and confers only the Masonic Degree of Installed Master on its newly elected Worshipful Master.

 Thank you for visiting our website.
 We invite you to investigate Freemasonry.
 Further information can be obtained by exploring this website, or contacting W. Bro.
 Ian MacIntyre at firstname.lastname@example.org

 Summary of the past year:

 For a feel of the working of the Lodge of Research, we hope you enjoy this short overview of the events throughout 2016.
 CLICK HERE for PDF File (5.44MB)

 Association: Full Members and Corresponding Members

 Full membership is open to all Brethren who are subscribing Past Master of Lodges under the direct

 jurisdiction of the of the Grand Lodge of Free and Accepted Masons of